vicvdn/modules-cpp/README.md

 **Template Specialization**: The line `template <>` indicates that this function is a full specialization of the template.
 This means you are providing a specific implementation for the type std::string.

 **Empty Angle Brackets** `(<>)`: The empty angle brackets indicate that this is a specialization and not a new template definition.
 It tells the compiler that you are overriding the generic template function with a specialized version for a specific type.

+### ex02:

+In this exercise, we are asked to implement a class template.

+- **Class Template**: A class template is a blueprint for creating classes that can work with any data type.
+It allows you to define a class that can operate with different types, providing a flexible and reusable solution.

+- **Template Parameters**: The line `template <typename T>` defines a class template with a single template parameter T. This parameter can be replaced with any data type when the class is instantiated.

+In the subject, it is mentionned we can use a .tpp file to separate the implementation of the template class from its declaration.
+This is a common practice in C++ to keep the code organized and maintainable.
+It doesn't have to be compiled, just included at the end of the header file where the class template is declared.